anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The Registrar-Agent MUST establish a TLS session to the registrar with mutual authentication.
 In contrast to BRSKI {{RFC8995}}, the TLS client authentication uses the Registrar-Agent EE certificate instead of the pledge IDevID certificate.
 Consequently, the domain registrar can distinguish BRSKI (pledge-initiator-mode) from BRSKI-PRM (pledge-responder-mode).

-The registrar SHOULD verify the TLS client authentication of the Registrar-Agent, in particular if the TLS session is used to obtain the Registrar-Agent EE certificate (see {{registrar_component}}).
-Note that authentication and authorization of the pledge verified during the TLS session based on the signatures inside the PVR artifact.

 As already stated in {{!RFC8995}}, and required by {{I-D.ietf-uta-require-tls13}}, the use of TLS 1.3 (or newer) is encouraged.
 TLS 1.2 or newer is REQUIRED on the Registrar-Agent side.